• March 20-22, 2026

 Cameras and Photography

-• Use of stationary photography setups (e.g., lighting, backdrops, and tripods for longer than a simple group shot) are limited to the official Zenkaikon Photo Booth and members of the press who are approved by the Communications Department.
+• Use of stationary photography setups (e.g., lighting, backdrops, and tripods) are limited to the official Zenkaikon Photo Booth, attendees who have registered as Photographers, and members of the press who are approved by the Communications Department.

 • All sales of goods or services within the convention center must be pre-approved by Zenkaikon (for example, vendors and artists within the Exhibit Hall, and the official Zenkaikon photo booth).
 All other sales or panhandling fall under the convention center’s “no solicitation” policy and are not permitted.

-• Please be considerate when stopping to take photos in the hallway by making the photo stop quick, and not blocking the main flow of traffic, particularly on stairwells and landings.
+• Please be considerate when stopping to take photos in the hallway by making the photo stop quick, and not blocking the main flow of traffic.
+Do not take any photos in stairwells, elevators, or in front of doorways.

 • Out of respect for our members’ privacy, we also request that you get permission before taking photos of attendees or guests.